HelloStudentWorld/project3_task_management_web_app/README.md

 # Wireframes & State Tree

-Please see the Deliverables page located in the project Github Pages Navigation Bar Link on the project website for the Wireframes & State Tree.
-Thank you
+For Wireframes & State Tree, please see the Deliverables page located in the project Github Pages Navigation Bar Link on the project website.
+Thank you.

 # Project Files and Structure